Travelling with a 6 month old

 We used a Budu Baby Carrier in true Melbourne style of course!

 I have a few different carriers but this one was great for travel because not only stylish it was quick and simple to put on and take off.
 I was able to roll it up and keep it in my baby bag and my partner was able to easily wear it too.
+Learn how to pick the best baby carrier for your needs here.

 I used Portable Travel Pram Copy of the YOYO Zen which is a great choice if you don’t want to spend much money and mine arrived within two days time.
 Check out the travel pram I purchased here.
 Even though you can take these ones on flight and put them in the overhead compartment I just checked it in with our baggage (didn’t need to go to oversize which was great!) and we mainly used this when walking to places to eat and for her to sleep in when visiting my partners dads place.
 The pram is good quality for a copy and I highly recommend!
 It will be incredibly useful when I can’t bear the weight of her in my carrier too.